 The school offers a range of activities.
 One particularly unique option available to students at Caloundra City Private School is the Permaculture Club.
 This engages students in the growing of vegetables, the care of chickens, ducks and so on.
 By adopting the ethics of Permaculture and applying these principles in daily life we can make the transition from being dependent consumers to becoming responsible producers.
-Other activities include sports such as Volleyball, Netball, Basketball, OZTAG, Golf, Tennis, Choir, learning a musical instrument, a Japanese Club, a Fitness and Running Club, Duke of Edinburgh, Bridge Award, Outdoor Education such as a Year 7 Holiday Program and a New Zealand Expedition and many others.
+Other activities include sports such as Volleyball, Netball, Basketball, OZTAG, Golf, Tennis, Choir, learning a musical instrument, a Japanese Club, a Fitness, Running and Skipping Club, a Lego and Signing Club, Duke of Edinburgh, Bridge Award, Outdoor Education such as a Year 7 Holiday Program and a New Zealand Expedition and many others.